Split city could be called the most festive city of Croatia.

 A few buildings of the past still exist: these are the Emperor’s mausoleum (it became part of the Cathedral of St Duje), the temple of Jupiter, three watchtowers and the Peristyle — a rectangular hall under the open sky, surrounded by marble columns, which is nowadays favoured by street musicians and amateur choirs.

-Split isn’t just history and architecture, but it is also a popular resort of Croatia with its modern hotels of Split and pituresque lagoons, and from here one can travel to the amazing Dalmatian islands of Brac and island Hvar, and go to three national parks — the National park KRKA, the National park Plitvice lakes and Kornati national natural park, and there are also many excursions organised in Split.
+Split isn’t just history and architecture, but it is also a popular resort of Croatia with its modern hotels of Split and pituresque lagoons, and from here one can travel to the amazing Dalmatian islands of Brac and island Hvar, and go to three national parks — the National park KRKA, the National park Plitvice lakes and Kornati national natural park, and there are also many excursions organised in Split, for example, sea trips along the water area of Split, in the famous beach Bol of Brac island, the Blue Cave of the island of Bishevo.

 Video about Split: